 In 2000, California voted in Proposition 36, which has allowed many people accused of drug crimes to carry on with their lives.
 The law now allows people who have been arrested for minor drug crimes to avoid jail or prison time by entering treatment.

 Who is eligible for drug diversion programs?
 What programs are available in San Diego?
-That can become confusing; we recommend that anyone arrested or charged speak to a criminal defense lawyer at jD Law Criminal Defense Attorneys by calling (760) 630-2000.
+That can become confusing; we recommend that anyone arrested or facing charges speak to a San Diego drug crime defense lawyer at jD Law Criminal Defense Attorneys by calling (760) 630-2000.
 Our team can determine whether or not you are eligible for such a program.

 PC-1000 drug diversion is sometimes called deferred entry of judgment, or "DEJ."
 In these cases, a defendant pleads guilty to the drug charge, but the judge will delay judgment, and if applicable, sentencing, for 18 months.

 During the first five or six months of PC-1000 drug diversion, the individual will attend substance abuse counseling and submit to random drug testing.
 Once completed successfully, the individual will be placed on 12 months of unsupervised probation.
 Once that probation period is up, the charge will be dropped and the case dismissed as long as the individual has no new charges during that time.

 To be eligible for PC-1000 drug diversion, the charge must be simple drug possession or driving under the influence.
 The person must have no prior drug convictions and not have been enrolled in PC-1000 drug diversion in the five years prior to the arrest.